Almost every site engineer was supposed to face this situation.

 - Use Less Vibration – If you have selected the right workable concrete, you don’t need much for a vibrator.
 The concrete settles down on its own.

-- Use Adequate Concrete Cover – Make sure the reinforcement having proper cover from all sides of the shuttering material.
+- Use Adequate Concrete Cover – Make sure the reinforcement having a proper cover from all sides of the shuttering material.
 The concrete cover needs to provided to every space to hold the reinforcement above the shuttering surface.